mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 The Emperor of Noricum dwells in a small hut and tends a vegetable garden.
-His ancestors once ruled a hundred worlds with an iron fist and a hundred miles from his garden there is a statue a hundred metres tall that bears his family features, the face permanently frozen into a cruel sneer.
+His ancestors once ruled a hundred worlds with an iron fist and a hundred miles from his garden there is a statue a hundred meters tall that bears his family features, the face permanently frozen into a cruel sneer.
 The Emperor of Noricum, though, has a simple smile on his face as he tends his turnips.